RuiqianLuo/Minimal-value-prototype/README.md

 # Internal Knowledge Assistant MVP

 A portfolio-ready AI product case study and working prototype for an internal knowledge assistant.
-The project demonstrates how to turn a realistic company pain point into a grounded RAG demo, a measurable evaluation loop, and a clear MVP story for AI Product Manager, AI Product Analyst, and junior PM roles.
+The project demonstrates how to turn a realistic company pain point into a grounded RAG demo, a measurable evaluation loop

 ## Why this project works for an AI Product portfolio